 Grandiose to the extreme and utterly egocentric, it’s difficult for them to praise other people or even validate opinions that are not in accordance or agreement with their own.

 - Listen for caustic ad hominem attacks on people or groups of people by stereotype.

 - Pay attention to irrational conversation tactic use life deliberate obfuscation or truth, revisionist history writing, or word salad.

 - Watch for changes in eye contact or body posture as a puffed-up narcissist trying to convince someone to bend to their will or agree with a clearly ridiculous and/or illogical statement they know is false by using their physicality to intimidate them.

 - Then, pay careful attention to what seems to psychologically (albeit irrationally) insult or anger the person whose nature or temperament is in question.

 Narcissistic people oftentimes experience what is known as “narcissistic injury”.
-They seem to take offence at random times then target a person, scapegoat, or group of scapegoated targets for what can only be described as punishment.
+They seem to take offense at random times then target a person, scapegoat, or group of scapegoated targets for what can only be described as punishment.

 People with full-blown NPD can and oftentimes do take vendetta plots to the extreme to “get even” with a target or group that has offended them.
 Targets are typically caught completely unaware, neither knowing or understanding what they did or did not do to become the raging Narcissist’s target. — @NSFM_OhMy